johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ### 5.3.
 Financials

 - FBA Calculator: To estimate FBA fees and profitability.
 - ACoS Calculator: To calculate Advertising Cost of Sales.
+The ACoS calculator now includes manual input fields for campaign data and displays a calculation history table.
 - Profit Margin Calc: To calculate profit margins.
 - Optimal Price Calc: To help determine optimal pricing strategies.